yilmazuur/hackathon-game/readme.md

   - `assets/` (for placeholder images + sounds)
 - Code must be modular, well-commented, and easy to extend.

-### Deployment
-- Provide instructions in a `README.md` on how to run locally and how to host on GitHub Pages.
-- Ensure the game runs smoothly in Chrome, Firefox, and Safari.

-### Stretch Goals (if time allows)
-- Add power-ups (e.g., temporary shield, slow motion).
-- Weather cycles: rain → snow → clear skies.
-- Multiple Volvo-inspired car skins unlockable based on score.

 Please generate the initial project code with placeholder assets and comments for where to replace images/sounds later.